-PIOS® is a comprehensive set of custom overlay strategies designed to achieve investment objectives through information technology and adherence to detailed investment management guidelines.
-The program's objectives are to increase expected portfolio returns, improve fund liquidity, and reduce performance risk relative to policy benchmarks.
-PIOS® is intended to be a risk neutral strategy relative to the target mix defined by the client.
-When a PIOS® portfolio is combined with a client's underlying portfolio, it is expected to produce volatility similar to that of the benchmark portfolio.
+Overlay Solutions is a comprehensive set of custom overlay strategies designed to achieve investment objectives through information technology and adherence to detailed investment management guidelines.
+The program's objectives are to increase expected portfolio returns, improve portfolio liquidity, and reduce performance risk relative to policy benchmarks.
+Overlay Solutions is intended to be a risk neutral strategy relative to the target mix defined by the client.
+When an Overlay Solutions portfolio is combined with a client's underlying portfolio, it is expected to produce volatility similar to that of the benchmark portfolio.
 Overlays of client designated "cash equivalent" positions may also be a part of the program.
 Leverage is not employed unless desired by the client.
-Clients may use PIOS® for cash securitization, rebalancing, transition management, interest rate management currency management and other exposure management positions as needed based on client objectives.
-PIOS® utilizes exchange-traded instruments, over-the-counter (OTC) instruments, and other financial products to achieve its objective.
+Clients may use Overlay Solutions for cash securitization, rebalancing, transition management, interest rate management currency management and other exposure management positions as needed based on client objectives.
+Overlay Solutions utilizes exchange-traded instruments, over the counter (OTC) instruments, and other financial products to achieve its objective.